nautobot/nautobot/nautobot/docs/plugins/development.md

 However, that does not cover every possible use case, to list a few examples:

-* Usage of a custom "method", which would allow arbitrary filtering, this is how the "q" search logic is currently performed, but that opionion may or may not match your ideal use case.
+* Usage of a custom "method", which would allow arbitrary filtering.
+(This is how the "q" search logic is currently performed).
 * Creation of a filter on a field that does not currently have filtering support
 * Convenience methods for highly nested fields
-* Allow usage of a custom lookup, that you create such as adding math functions like floor and ceiling as lookups

 There are several conditions that must be met in order to extend a filter:

 * The original FilterSet must follow the pattern: `f"{model.__name__}FilterSet"` e.g. `TenantFilterSet`
-* The `PluginFilterExtension.filterset_fields` attribute must be a valid dict, with each key being the filter name (which must start with the plugin's `name`, e.g. `example_plugin_description`, not merely `description`) and each value being a valid [django-filter](https://django-filter.readthedocs.io/en/main/) filter
+* The `PluginFilterExtension.filterset_fields` attribute must be a valid dict, with each key being the filter name (which must start with the plugin's `name`, e.g. `"example_plugin_description"`, not merely `"description"`) and each value being a valid [django-filter](https://django-filter.readthedocs.io/en/main/) filter

 Nautobot will dynamically generate the additional relevant lookup expressions of a plugin's defined custom FilterSet field, so no need to additionally register `example_plugin_description__ic`, etc.